Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites_2.md

 ![alt text](../assets/images/What_should_we_have_known_at_Time_t.jpg "A basic hub/link model")
 For each HK select the record with MAX(EFFECTIVE_FROM) where EFFECTIVE_FROM <= TIME(t), so the record with E5 in the diagram.

-The `EFFECTIVE_FROM` field is **not** part of the Data Vault 2.0 standard, and as such it is an optional field, however, in our experience we have found it useful for processing and applying business rules in downstream Business Vault, for use in presentation layers.

 ### Creating effectivity satellite models

 Create a new dbt model as before.